 A formal Complaint can be filed in the county where the alleged misconduct occurred, or in the county where the attorney resides or practices law or last practiced law.
 Once a formal Complaint is filed with the District Court, if no settlement can be reached, the case is prepared for a bench trial.
-The bench trial is bifurcated, the first portion of which involves the adjudication of misconduct.
+The bench trial is bifurcated, the first portion of which involves the adjudication of misconduct (i.e., Rules of Professional Conduct violations).
 If the judge does not dismiss the case and finds misconduct, the second stage of the trial is a sanctions hearing.
 At the end of the sanctions hearing, the judge can order sanctions and remedies that may include, but are not limited to, the following dispositions: